Larshoifodt/SpendReport/examples/powerquery-bridge-contracts-erp.md

-# Building a bridge table
+# M-CODE: Building a bridge table

 ### Example on how to link a contract data with an ERP/invoicing system in Power BI